angular/angular/aio/content/guide/prerequisites-setup.md

 {@a others}
 ## Managing different development environments

-If you already have projects running on your machine that use other versions of Node.js and npm, consider using [nvm](https://github.com/creationix/nvm) to manage the multiple versions of Node.js and npm.
+If you already have projects running on your machine that use other versions of Node.js and npm, consider using [nvm](https://github.com/creationix/nvm) on Mac or Linux, or [nvm-windows](https://github.com/coreybutler/nvm-windows) on Windows, to manage the multiple versions of Node.js and npm.